opeltre/revert/README.md

 elderly population.
 Believed to be largely misdiagnosed as Alzheimer, NPH is a _reversible dementia_ as symptoms can sometimes quickly disappear by shunt drainage.
-Improving practice in NPH diagnosis and gaining finer characterisations of CSF disorders is the goal of
+Improving practice in NPH diagnosis and gaining finer characterisations of CSF disorders is the goal of the revert project.
-revert.

 <img alt="brain PCMRI and infusion exams" height="300px"
     src="img/infusionPCMRI.png">